eaobservatory/hedwig/doc/user/register.rst

-* If something is wrong with your current institution (perhaps the address has changed or the name is spelled incorrectly) then you can click on the link "View this institution's information" under the institution's name on your profile and then click "Edit this institution".
+* If something is wrong with your current institution (perhaps the address has changed or the name is spelled incorrectly) then you can click the institution's name on your profile and then click "Edit this institution".
 This will update the institution record for everyone using it.